-- a Technical Jury composed of jazz musicians that will assess all the Contestants (see point 1.a in this paragraph);
+- a Technical Panel consisting of musicians and experts, which will assess all Contest participants (see point 1.a of this article);

-- a Public Jury open to all that will also vote for its favourite contestant (see point 1.b in this paragraph);
+- a Public Panel open to all that will also vote for its favourite contestant (see point 1.b in this paragraph);

 Below is a detailed description of the voting and selection procedure.

-The Technical Jury will be composed of jazz musicians who will listen to all the songs uploaded and select 9 finalists out of the total of 10.
-The Technical Jury reserves the right to select less than 9 bands if it deems the level of technical and artistic quality of the contestants to be unsatisfactory.
+a) The Technical Panel The Technical Panel – consisting of musicians and experts – will listen to all the songs uploaded and select 9 finalists out of the total of 10.
+The Technical Panel reserves the right to select less than 9 bands if it deems the level of technical and artistic quality of the contestants to be unsatisfactory.

 ARTICLE 6 | THE PRIZES